Teacher U

 Earned Degree

-An official, degree-conferred undergraduate transcript that shows proof of a bachelor’s degree or higher from an accredited institution of higher education or equivalent earned at a recognized foreign institution.
+An official, degree-conferred undergraduate transcript with proof of a bachelor’s degree from an accredited institution of higher education or equivalent earned at a recognized foreign institution.

 GPA

-Demonstrate a minimum cumulative grade point average (GPA) of 2.7 on four point scale*.
+A minimum of a cumulative grade point average (GPA) of 2.7 on 4.0 scale*.

 Employment with KIPP NC

-Hired for a full-time classroom position at KIPP NC school (lead teacher or fellow).
+Hired for a full-time classroom position at KIPP NC school (lead teacher or fellow) with a belief that ALL children can go to college, succeed in any career, and conquer any goal they decide to pursue.

 Exams